 Village de Rouffignac St-Cernin

-In Rouffignac you can visit, before or after Lascaux, the Grotte de Rouffignac, also known as the cave of the hundred Mammoths, whose cave paintings can be dated to the final and middle Magdalenian period, i.e. 11,000 years before Christ.
+The village of Rouffignac-Saint-Cernin is a commune in the Barade forest located on the highest hills of Périgord Noir in Dordogne, surrounded by varied nature which offers sumptuous landscapes.
+You can visit, before or after Lascaux, the Grotte de Rouffignac, also called the Cave of a Hundred Mammoths, whose cave paintings can be dated to the final and middle Magdalenian, i.e. 11 years BC.

 24580 ROUFFIGNAC-SAINT-CERNIN-DE-REILHAC